MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Design and develop application code to anticipate and handle failures.

 - Use vendor provided SDKs, such as the Azure SDKs, to connect to dependent services.
-  - Leverage the resiliency capabilities provided by utilized SDKs instead of re-implementing resiliency functionality.
+  - Use the resiliency capabilities provided by utilized SDKs instead of reimplementing resiliency functionality.
   - Ensure a suitable back-off strategy is applied when retrying failed dependency calls to avoid a self-inflicted DDoS scenario.

 - Define **common engineering criteria** for all application microservice teams to drive consistency and acceleration regarding the use application-level resiliency patterns.